 Flat, pale, misty-green stems form a thick, heavy base with broad, oval, rich green leaves.
 The compact, vase-shaped plant at full size is about 8–10" tall, but also well-formed at mini size when young.
 Good bolt, heat, and cold tolerance.
 Avg.
 8,900 seeds/oz.
 Packet: 250 seeds.

-SCIENTIFIC NAME: Brassica rapa var. chinensis CULTURE: Sow from early spring through midsummer.
+CULTURE: Sow from early spring through midsummer.
 In the South, pac choi is well adapted for fall plantings.
-Sow 15 seeds/ft., 1/4" deep in 2" wide bands in rows 18" apart.
+Suitable for fall sowing in mild climates or in a high tunnel or other protected structure in colder climates.
+Premature bolting of seedlings may occur if temperatures drop below 50°F (10°C), especially over multiple nights.
+Cold temperatures generally do not cause bolting of plants past the seedling stage.
+DAYS TO MATURITY: From emergence after direct seeding.
+DIRECT SEEDING: Sow 15 seeds/ft., 1/4" deep in rows 12-18" apart.
 Thin plants as recommended in our Pac Choi Comparison Chart.
-Harvest before flowering.
-For baby leaf, sow 60 seeds/ft. in a 2" to 4" wide band.
-Clip 4-5 week-old leaves.
-PESTS: Flea beetles can be controlled by covering with floating row covers from day of sowing.
-AVG DIRECT SEEDING RATE: For bunching: 830'/oz., 13,000'/lb. at above spacing.
-For baby leaf: 210'/oz., 3,300'/lb. at above spacing.
+For baby-leaf production of 'Rosie', the only pac choi we recommend for baby leaf, see the Baby-Leaf Brassica Greens culture.
+INSECT PESTS: Flea beetles can be controlled by covering with floating row covers from day of sowing.
+HARVEST: Harvest before flowering.
+AVG.
+SEEDING RATE: For bunching: 830'/oz., 13,000'/lb. at above spacing.
 SEED SPECS: SEEDS/OZ.: Avg.
 10,300.
-PACKET: 250 seeds, sows 16' full-size 4' baby leaf.
+PACKET: 250 seeds.
+Full size: sows 16'; Baby leaf: sows 4'.

 Johnny's is committed to your success, every step of the way.